sumerc/pycalltrak/README.md

 It is a bit different than normal callgraph outputs.
 PyCalltrak will output every function call with different arguments.
 This means if a function is called multiple times with different arguments, then all of those calls will be visible in the callgraph as distinct nodes.

 This project is a *toy project* and used specifically while developing/trying out/playing with different algorithms on various subjects.
 I used calltrak summary and visualizer(it still outputs ASCII, a GUI backend can be easily written) to find repetitive calls happening throughout the execution flow.
+It might help on various situations like these where you would have a complex algorithm(possibly recursive) that is called multiple times and pycalltrak might shine in those kind of situations since you can visualize or get summary on  what has happened in runtime.
 An example is worth thousand words.

 Following is a Travelling Salesman Problem Solver using Top-Down Dynamic Programming algorithm:
 ```python